OpenStackSanDiego/osa-workshop/Lab01.md

 ## Prerequisites

 * Laptop with SSH client (PuTTy).
 The Windows client can be downloaded [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+And if you have PowerShell installed, it comes with an ssh client (just type ssh user@hostname.or.ip)

 ## Lab Assignment & Credentials